-- Emily Brandon of U.S. News recently published an informative article discussing IRA and 401k accounts worth reading.
+- Emily Brandon of U.S. News published an informative article discussing IRA and 401k accounts worth reading.
 One interesting fact is that the vast majority of money in IRA accounts today came from 401k rollovers, not direct investments.

 - Kathryn A. Walson at Kiplinger offers a helpful discussion of whether you should roll over a 401k.
 One factor she mentions is that with an IRA, you can withdrawal you money anytime you want, albiet with a possible 10% penalty.
 With a 401k, withdrawal options vary from one employer plan to another, and if you do take out money, you may be forced to take it all out.

 - Pinyo over at Moolanomy gives you the nuts and bolts of rolling over a 401(k) to an IRA.